 - Annual Percentage Rate (Interest Rate).
 The annual percentage rate (APR) is the interest rate you will pay each year on your loan, plus fees.
 Loans on older vehicles generally come with higher interest rates because they have a lower resale value.
 A variety of factors go into determining the APR you will be offered, including your credit history, market conditions, and special offers.
 While it is uncommon to have an APR that changes over the life of an auto loan, pay attention to the fine print because a variable rate could cost you!

 In addition to your average car payment, if you’re planning on buying a new vehicle, you should budget for insurance costs, gas prices, taxing and registration fees, maintenance, and repairs, and the realistic resale value you can expect to make back once you sell your car.
 Keep in mind that prices for insurance and registration can vary dramatically by state.
 While it may seem a hassle, doing these calculations and research will give you a much more realistic picture of the type of vehicle you can afford to buy than a car’s sticker price and will better equip you to stand firm under pressure at the dealership.
 If you’re able to, consider driving your old vehicle for longer, carpooling, or taking public transportation while you save for a vehicle.

-Bottom line: The decision to purchase a car is a decision that should not be taken lightly, and neither should the decision to take out a loan on your car.
-Consider saving for a downpayment to save money in the long run.
-Shop around for the best loan terms — compare the dealership’s offer with that from your bank, or consider borrowing money from a family member.
-Review your state laws to determine your rights as a lendee.
-With a little research, you’ll be well on your way to owning a vehicle that can last you for years to come — and preserving your financial future while you’re at it.
+The decision to purchase a car is a decision that should not be taken lightly, and neither should the decision to take out a loan on your car.
+Consider saving for a down payment to save money in the long run.
+Shop around for the best loan terms.
+Compare the dealership’s offer with that from your bank or consider borrowing money from a family member.
+Review your state laws to determine your rights as a borrower.
+With a little research, you’ll be well on your way to owning a vehicle that can last you for years to come—and preserving your financial future while you’re at it.